 - All properties held for more than one year are to be environmentally inventoried, and these will be updated at least every ten years.

-- Create conditions for responsible waste management through minimizing waste, guarding against pollutants and regarding waste as a resource for reuse and recycling.
+- Create conditions for responsible waste management through minimising waste, guarding against pollutants and regarding waste as a resource for reuse and recycling.

 - Offer comfortable, healthy environments for people in and around our properties and for our employees’ well-being.

-- Create an equitable organization with a diversity reflecting the composition of society.
+- Create an equitable organisation with a diversity reflecting the composition of society.

-- Contribute to employment and young people’s opportunities to enter the job market.
+- Contribute to employment and young people’s opportunities to enter the labour market.

 - Engage in issues that are significant for societal development.

-- Call attention to and change discriminatory structures in the organization.
+- Call attention to and change discriminatory structures in the organisation.

 - Be an attractive employer and attract the best and most professional employees.